-- 1. Start the engine.
-Leave the shift lever in PARK in order to enter the EVIC Programming Menus. - 2.
-Press and release the MENU Button until "Personal Settings" displays in the EVIC. - 3.
-Press and release the DOWN button until "Calibrate Compass Yes" displays in the EVIC.
+1. Start the engine.
+Leave the shift lever in PARK in order to enter the EVIC Programming Menus.

-- 4. Press and release the SELECT Button and the CAL indicator will quit flashing. - 5.
-Drive the vehicle slowly, completing one or more circles (in an area free from large metal or metallic objects) until the CAL indicator turns off.
+- 2. Press and release the MENU button until "Personal Settings" displays in the EVIC. - 3.
+Press and release the DOWN button until "Calibrate Compass Yes" displays in the EVIC. - 4.
+Press and release the SELECT button and the "CAL" indicator will start flashing. - 5.
+Drive the vehicle slowly (under 5 mph / 8 km/h), completing one or more circles (in an area free from large metal or metallic objects) until the "CAL" indicator turns off.
 The compass will now function normally.